 Long-term exposure to black mold can be hazardous to your health, and its removal may require costly remediation.
 The discovery of a potentially dangerous toxin in a place where you should feel safe from harm can be incredibly stressful.
-And for individuals with underlying health problems, like COPD or asthma, black mold exposure may lead to serious complications.
+And for individuals with underlying health problems like COPD or asthma, black mold exposure may lead to serious complications.

-If you believe that your health symptoms are due to black mold exposure, it’s important to contact Morgan & Morgan.
+If you believe your health symptoms are due to black mold exposure, it’s important to contact Morgan & Morgan.
 Our experienced black mold attorneys fight hard for clients and have a reputation among insurance companies for refusing to accept a low settlement, even if it means taking the case to trial.
-To date, our offices have recovered over five billion dollars for more than 100,000 clients nationwide.
+To date, our offices have recovered over $5 billion for more than 100,000 clients nationwide.

 Who Is Responsible for Damages as the Result of Black Mold Exposure?

 - Your insurance company may be responsible, particularly if the mold results from one of the perils listed in your policy.
-For instance, if black mold develops due to a roof leak, and that is a listed peril, the insurance company may be obligated to cover the cost of remediation.
+For instance, if black mold develops due to a roof leak and that is a listed peril, the insurance company may be obligated to cover the cost of remediation.